March 25, 2026

 At Injury LawStars, Attorney Katie Miller was once an injury victim herself.
 She knows the fear, stress, and frustration that follows a serious accident.
 That firsthand experience drives her to fight relentlessly for every client.
 The firm operates on a contingency basis, meaning you pay no fees unless they win your case.

-Step 7: Keep a Daily Record of Your Recovery
+Step 7: Document Your Recovery Journey

 Maintain a journal describing your pain levels, limitations, emotional impacts, and how the injuries affect your daily life.
 This documentation supports your pain and suffering claim and can significantly increase your settlement.